jaypavasiya/jaypavasiya/README.md

 <!-- I am a Junior at Fr.
 CRCE pursuing B.E. in CSE.
 I like to Code, Design, Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity. -->

 <h4 align="center">
-I'm a Front End Developer based in India 🙏, As a passionate developer, I am passionate about open-source, coding, and web technologies❤️
+I'm a Front End Developer based in India 🙏, As a passionate developer, I am passionate about open-source, coding, and web technologies❤️.
 	Besides my job, I like to create and contribute to open source projects.
 It helps me learn a lot and grow as a developer while also supporting other open source projects.
 </h4>
 <br>